US wholesale inflation slid in March as energy prices fell

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+“In short, the headline data were held down by the energy component, but the core data were relatively weak as well,” Jim O’Sullivan, chief U.S. economist at High Frequency Economics, wrote in a research note.
+“Even so, the core measures have accelerated a bit over the past year.”

+The Federal Reserve’s target rate for annual inflation is 2 percent.
+For several years after the Great Recession ended in 2009, inflation stayed persistently below that level.
+But a strengthening economy has begun to lift prices.

-The Federal Reserve last month raised interest rates for the second time in three months and forecast two more hikes this year.
+In part because of signs of rising inflation, the Fed last month raised interest rates for the second time in three months and forecast two more hikes this year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.